leocb/Cordova-Vue-Pug-Stylus-Basecode/README.md

 ### Execute the Dev environment

+- `npm run dev` To execute a local dev enviroment on the browser without packaging the APK
+- `npm run test` To execute unit tests (TODO)

+### Building

+- `npm run build` To compile the code and prepare it for packaging the APK for Android (iOS is pending) - this step is necessary everytime you wish to update the APK

-After everything is installed, type the command `cordova run android` to execute the app on a phone connected via ADB.
+- then do `cordova run android` to execute the compiled app on a phone connected via ADB.
 If you installed the AVD Android emulator and wish to run the app on it, use the command `cordova emulate android`

-### Usefull commands

-- `npm run dev` To execute a local dev enviroment on the browser without packaging the APK
-- `npm run test` To execute unit tests
-- `npm run build` To compile the code and build the APK for Android (iOS is pending)

 ## Publish on the Google Play Store